 Two essential elements of the UGR - the regional range forecast and the buildable land inventory range - were peer reviewed.
 Likewise, Metro subjected its land use model, MetroScope, to peer review.
 When prompted, MPAC did not identify any technical questions for MTAC regarding the UGR.

 Chief Operating Officer recommendation

-Metro's Chief Operating Officer has taken these and other factors into consideration in her recommendation to the Metro Council.
-Her recommendation is included in the MPAC meeting packet.
+Metro's Chief Operating Officer has taken these various elements into consideration in her recommendation to the Metro Council.
+Her recommendation is included in the Council meeting packet.

 Next steps